 Procedures to correct obesity can help save lives.
 Obesity-related health conditions are a leading cause of death, and many of these diseases resolve after bariatric surgery and significant loss of excess body fat.
 However, there are associated risks with weight loss surgery, as is true with any surgical procedure.

 Vadim Gritsus, M.D. performs bariatric surgery with ultra-small incisions and a special surgical technique, pioneered by Dr. Gritsus, to reduce post-operative pain.
-He is committed to surgical excellence and wants his patients to be well informed of the risks as well as the benefits before making the decision to undergo bariatric surgery.
+He is committed to surgical excellence and wants his patients to be well informed of the risks as well as the benefits before making the decision to undergo bariatric surgery in NJ.

 Weight Loss Surgery Risks